Gustry/GeoHealth/README.md

 The project aims to upgrade the GeoPublicHealth 0.95 the GeoPublicHealth to work under QGIS 3.0 (3.10 and 3.12) No change on the orginal function.

-Tested on QGIS 3.10 and QGIS 3.12 on Windows 10 only. **Install provided Fiona from "installation" directory only as the newer version causes problem with GDAL.
+Tested on QGIS 3.10, QGIS 3.12 and QGIS 3.14 on Windows 10 only. **Install provided Fiona from "installation" directory only as the newer version causes problem with GDAL.

 ## Installation (for Windows only)